centre-for-humanities-computing/web-extractor/README.md

 ## Extraction Rules
-The extraction rules can found in the `rules` directory of the project.
+The extraction rules can be found in the `rules` directory of the project.
+Each rule is tested one by one in alphabetical order until a match is found.
+In the event of a match the result is saved and any remaining rules are aborted.

+### Disabling and Deleting Rules
+A rule can be temporarily disabled by prefixing the file name with double underscore e.g. `__cookiebot.js`.
+To completely remove a rule simply delete the file.

+### Creating Rules
 Each rule is a node.js module with the following
 structure:

 ```